Omarnot2far/python_omar_faruk/README.md

 # Advanced Python: Data analysis and machine learning @ stepbystepcompetence.se

-### Advanced techniques for data management, analysis and visualization with Python in 5 weeks

-The course covers the use of Python libraries such as Pandas, NumPy and Matplotlib
+The course covers the use of Python libraries such as Pandas, NumPy and Matplotlib in 5 weeks.

-**Week 1**:
+Week-1: Introduction of

+1: Anaconda: A platform of data science where all the tools are included.
+Learned about Installation.

+2: Jupyter Notebook: Jupiter Notebook is a webbased environment which can be found in Anaconda Platform where you write Python code and execute.